gevamu/gevamu.github.io/content/4.examples/register-participant.draft.md

 The call() method executes the actual logic of the flow by starting a flow session to the correct Gevamu Gateway Corda node (node where the participant wants to register).
 This flow can be suspended.
 The correct Gevamu Gateway Node is identified through the parameter gateway of type Party(Party is imported from the corda identity package)
-The flow returns the participant ID and network Id after successfully registering the participant.
+The flow returns the Participant Id and Network Id after successfully registering the participant.